-"As a fourth generation Japanese

-In response to the ads, Muslim and Arab American community leaders asked city officials to issue disclaimers, listen to people's experiences with the ads and have proceeds benefit an Arab and Muslim American discrimination study.
-Transportation agency officials placed disclaimers next to the ads, which stated that it "condemns statements that describe any group as 'savages."

-Officials with CAIR began an educational campaign in early January, purchasing 35 bus ads to educate the public about the

-A RALLY TO MAKE HELEN KAWAGOE'S DREAM COME TRUE

-CARSON, CALIF. - A rally at the intersection of Carson Street and Avalon Boulevard in Carson near city hall was held Feb.
+"We are excited that the #MyJihad campaign has come to San Francisco.
+It presents a much-needed opportunity to engage in dialogue around the true meaning of jihad and the rise of anti-Muslim rhetoric in recent years," said Zahra Billoo, executive director of CAIR-SFBA, in a press release.
+A RALLY TO MAKE HELEN KAWAGOE'S DREAM COME TRUE CARSON, CALIF. - A rally at the intersection of Carson Street and Avalon Boulevard in Carson near city hall was held Feb.
 5 by Helen's Dream Coalition members in support of immediately renaming the city's council chambers after former City Clerk Helen Kawagoe.
 After serving as the elected city clerk for more than 37 years, Kawagoe suffered a debilitating stroke in 2011 and had to retire.
 There currently is a 3-2 split on the City Council, with the majority - Mayor Pro Tem Julie Ruiz-Raber, Councilmember Lula Davis-Holmes and Councilmember Mike Gipson - insisting that the chambers be renamed after Kawagoe's death, and the minority - Mayor Jim Dear and Councilmember Elito Santarina - supporting the coalition's position.
 The council majority maintains that it is against city policy to honor a living person in this manner.
 The rally also was held in support of two candiates in the City Council election on March 5.
 "Albert Robles and Charlotte Brimmer, who are the two strongest opposition candidates, believe Helen Kawagoe deserves to see her dream come true now, not after her death," the coalition said in a statement.
 "Helen Kawagoe was a founding leader of Carson, which is why many called her 'Mama Carson.'
 There are no taxpayer dollars needed and no official policy that prevents renaming the Carson Council Chambers after Helen now, not after she dies."
 Brimmer is a member of the Carson Planning Commission and Robles is a constitutional attorney/professor.
 The other council candidates are retired businesswoman/professor Rita Boggs, businessman Joseph Gordon, educator Timothy Muckey and Stephen Anyaka, who did not list his occupation on the ballot.
 Davis-Holmes is challenging Dear for mayor, and Ruiz-Raber and Gipson are running for re-election against the six challengers.
 Those elected on March 5 will hold office until March 2017.

 Kawagoe, who also served as national JACL president from 1996-2000, currently lives at South Bay Keiro in Gardena and was not able to attend the rally.
 Kawagoe is believed to be the first Japanese American elected to local office in the United States.
 For more information on the Helen's Dream Coalition, visit www.helensdream.org.

 Helen Kawagoe (pictured left) with former Atty.
 General Janet Reno and former Secretary of Transportation Norm Mineta at the 2000 JACL National Convention, which was held in Monterey, Calif.

-Pre-WWII Japanese Dolls Returned After Childhood Friends Reunite 70 years later eventy y e a r s has past since Beverly Thornton watched her 10-year-old Japanese American friend's family pack up one suitcase per person and leave her Sacramento, Calif., neighborhood.
+Pre-WWII Japanese Dolls Returned After Childhood Friends Reunite 70 years later

+Thornton watched her neighborhood.

+10-year-old Japanese American friend's family pack up one suitcase per person and leave her Sacramento, Calif.,